You have questions; CW Hemp have answers.

 We can assure you that the CW hemp lines are not, and will never be, GMO.

 Just good old fashioned breeding techniques, selection of the best, and love!

 GMO crops, while becoming more common, are actually very difficult to make.
 On average, if the crop is already developed and there is much scientific data already available, it takes 13 years, and several PhDs to develop a new GMO variety.

 The average cost to research and drive a GMO plant to market is well over $100 million.
 Mandatory registrations and licensing of these crops can sometimes double that cost.
-This is why only large companies that have an immense global reach develop GMOs and focus on crops that dominate in production to recoup costs and make a profit.
+This is why only large companies that have an immense global reach develop GMO crops and focus on crops that dominate global production to recoup costs and make a profit.
 Typically, these crops are maize (corn), soybean, cotton, alfalfa, canola, and sugar beet.
 To our knowledge, there are no varieties of hemp anywhere that are GMO.
-For CW Hemp to generate a GMO crop with little funding in 2 years would be impossible!
+For CW Hemp to generate a GMO crop with little funding in a few years would be impossible!
 Not only that, but they have absolutely no desire to do so.